solderq35/better-chinglish/README.md

   - However, I do have to order in Chinese, and I often cannot read the menu very well (having a much shakier Chinese literacy)
     - Thus, I need a way to accurately decipher Chinese characters on the menu if I don't already recognize them
 - There is native support for Chinese handwriting input on iPhone, but it's not very good / clearly targeted at fluent Chinese readers / writers
-  - The moment you switch browser or app tabs on iPhone, the handwriting input _resets_, which is an issue for someone like me who forgot the stroke order of a character on the restaurantt menu midway through it
+  - The moment you switch browser or app tabs on iPhone, the handwriting input _resets_, which is an issue for someone like me who forgot the stroke order of a character on the restaurant menu midway through it
 - Thus I am using iframes with [qhanzi](https://www.qhanzi.com/), a website that has way better handwriting input and does not reset your input the moment you leave the page
 - Currently I have to open qhanzi, Google or Bing Translate, and maybe also a photo on my phone (since it's awkward to stand around holding the menu) to order
 - I need the Google or Bing Translate to: